vectorgrp/sil-kit/docs/api/pubsub.rst

 History
 ~~~~~~~

-DataPublishers additionally specify a history length N (restricted to 0 or 1).
-DataSubscribers that are created after a
+Data publishers additionally specify a history length N (restricted to 0 or 1).
+Data subscribers that are created after a
-publication will still receive the N historic Data Messages from a DataPublisher with history > 0.
+publication will still receive the N historic Data Messages from a data publisher with history > 0.
 Note that the
-particiant that created the DataPublisher still has to be connected to the distributed simulation for the historic
+participant that created the data publisher still has to be connected to the distributed simulation for the historic
 messages to be delivered.

 Configuration